 at the University of Illinois at Urbana-Champaign

 The Center provides proteomics and bioinformatics technologies to the University of Illinois at Urbana-Champaign and the Midwestern neuroscience community, while simultaneously advancing state-of-the-art proteomics technologies to new levels of performance, especially for the study of addiction mechanisms in the central nervous system.
 Specifically, the Center is built around the overarching theme of cell to cell signaling, integrating research groups with expertise in the fields of analytical chemistry and bioinformatics with those in biological and behavioral neuroscience in a unified, directed approach to discovery of the intricacies of intercellular signaling.

-The Center is divided into three scientific core groups, the Sampling & Separation Core, the Molecular Profiling & Characterization Core,
+The Center is divided into three scientific cores: Sampling & Separation, Molecular Profiling & Characterization,

-and the Bioinformatics & Systems Biology Core, plus a fourth, Administrative Core.
+and Bioinformatics & Systems Biology, plus a fourth Administrative Core.
 The biological user base includes laboratories from the University of Illinois, as well as several from collaborating institutions including, among others, University of Florida and Mount Sinai School of Medicine.